AdobeDocs/document-services/src/pages/faq/sales-content.md

 <AccordionItem header="What payment plans does Adobe offer?
 Which payment plan is right for me?" slot_id="which_payment_plan_is_right_for_me">

 At this moment, an Enterprise Term License Agreement (ETLA) is the only way to purchase our APIs.
-Please fill out our contact us form<a href="<https://developer.adobe.com/document-services/pricing/contact/sales/>">https://developer.adobe.com/document-services/pricing/contact/sales</a>and connect with our expert sales team to get a quote.
+Please fill out our  <a href="https://developer.adobe.com/document-services/pricing/contact/sales/">contact us form</a> and connect with our expert sales team to get a quote.

 See additional information here: <a href="<https://developer.adobe.com/document-services/pricing/>">https://developer.adobe.com/document-services/pricing/</a>